Fiber Supplement for Horses

-Adding 4 – 6 lbs. of Lucerne Farms forage to your feeding program can help ensure your horse is getting the proper amount of fiber in a form that is more beneficial to their physical and mental health.
+Adding 4–6 lbs. of Lucerne Farms’ forage to your feeding program can ensure your horse is getting the proper amount of fiber in a form that is beneficial to their physical and mental health.
 Learn more about the importance of fiber supplements for horses and why Lucerne Farms’ high-fiber horse feed is the ideal solution for feeding your animals.

 What You Should Know